 YOU DESERVE MORE OPTIONS.
-WE WILL HELP YOU COMPARE OVER 45 LENDERS.
+WE WILL HELP YOU COMPARE OVER 60 LENDERS.

 ARE YOU LOOKING TO FINANCE YOUR DREAM HOME OF THE FUTURE?

 Everyone deserves to live in a home they can proudly call their own – what’s holding you back?

 Read through the various residential loan types by accessing our resources below and assess how well you match up to each one.

 TYPES OF RESIDENTIAL LOANS

 Basic types of residential home loans include standard principal-and-interest loans for established homes as well as construction loans if you want to build a new home.
 Construction loans are usually interest-only until your home is completed.

 A home loan package combines your mortgage with other banking services like an everyday transaction account, an offset account and a credit card.
 You can get a lower home loan interest rate by having all your services with the same lender.

 An offset loan allows you to reduce the amount of home loan interest you pay.
 Any amount you have deposited in your offset account is subtracted from your home loan balance when interest is calculated.

 An equity home loan allows you to borrow against (leverage) the amount of equity (ownership) that you build up in your home over time to grow your wealth.
 You build up your equity by making your loan repayments and your home increasing in value.